prg4hire/PayPal-Analytics-Script/README.md

 #Hire or Donate

 This script was written to help all freelancers, businesses, sellers etc who use PayPal.
-If you find it useful, consider hiring me or donating at my gmail/PayPal address prg4hire@gmail.com My bitcoin address is 18LNpmGtgFA2NGnQr4w7miNKfRB29ny5ot
+If you find it useful, consider hiring me or donating at my PayPal address prg4hire@gmail.com My bitcoin address is 18LNpmGtgFA2NGnQr4w7miNKfRB29ny5ot